RECOMM CO., LTD. 2Q Earnings Preview

 • 2026/02/03

-Full-Scale Launch of AI Agent Business — Leveraging a partnership with a Chinese company, the company launched its AI Agent business and commenced commercial deployment of a Japanese-language platform.
-While expected to become a new revenue pillar for the DX segment, near-term earnings contribution is likely limited; focus on order pipeline buildup.
+Full-Scale Launch of AI Agent Business — Leveraging a partnership with a Chinese company, the company launched its AI Agent business and commenced commercial deployment of the Japanese-language platform.
+While expected to become a new revenue pillar for the DX segment, near-term earnings contribution is likely limited; focus is on the buildup of the order pipeline.
 Notice Regarding Full-Scale Launch of AI Agent Business

 • 2026/01/09

-Completion of Lumitron Subsidiarization in Singapore — Acquired 80% of outstanding shares in Lumitron, a Singapore-based lighting equipment wholesale company, making it a consolidated subsidiary.
-The company has a track record of JPY 1.11B in revenue and JPY 147M in operating income, with consolidation from 2Q onward serving as a tailwind for the overseas segment.
-Recam <3323> Subsidiaries Singapore-Based Lighting Equipment Specialist Lumitron
+Completion of Lumitron (Singapore) Subsidiarization — Acquired 80% of outstanding shares in Lumitron, a Singapore-based lighting equipment wholesale company, making it a consolidated subsidiary.
+With a track record of JPY 1.11B in revenue and JPY 147M in operating income, its consolidation from 2Q onward is an uplift factor for the overseas segment.
+Recam <3323> Acquires Lumitron, a Singapore-Based Specialty Lighting Distributor

 • 2026/01/09

 Completion of Kawahara Jimuki Subsidiarization — Acquired 100% of an IT equipment sales and maintenance company in Iwate Prefecture.
-Contributes to strengthening the domestic sales footprint in the Tohoku region for the Domestic Solutions segment.
-Earnings impact is already factored into full-year guidance.
+Contributes to expansion of the domestic sales footprint in the Tohoku region within the Domestic Solutions segment.
+The earnings impact is already incorporated into full-year guidance.
 Notice Regarding Completion of Share Acquisition (Subsidiarization) of Kawahara Jimuki

 • 2025/12/15

-Board Resolution on Share Acquisition of Lumitron in Singapore — As part of the "Global Specialty Trading Company" initiative, the acquisition aims to generate synergies between Lumitron's customer network and the Recam Group's distribution channels, as well as improve COGS ratios through expanded lighting equipment sales volumes.
-Acquisition price approximately JPY 1.05B.
+Board Resolution to Acquire Lumitron (Singapore) — As part of the "Global Specialty Trading House" vision, the acquisition aims to generate synergies between Lumitron's customer network and the Recam Group's sales channels, and to improve COGS ratios through increased lighting equipment sales volumes.
+Acquisition price of approximately JPY 1.05B.
 Notice Regarding Share Acquisition (Subsidiarization) of Lumitron Pte.
-Limited in Singapore
+Limited, Singapore

 Previous Quarter Results (FY09/2026 1Q Actual)

-Recam positions itself as a BtoB solutions company under its "Global Specialty Trading Company" vision, selling LED lighting and decarbonization products, ICT equipment, and AI servers to SMEs both domestically and internationally.
-Through cross-border M&A centered on ASEAN (SLWL, SLWE, TAKNET, Lumitron), the overseas revenue ratio has expanded to over 60%.
-While 1Q results showed revenue declines across all segments and swung to an operating loss due to surging corporate expenses, the company maintained its full-year guidance, projecting a 2H-weighted recovery.
+Recam is a BtoB solutions company operating under its "Global Specialty Trading House" vision, selling LED lighting and decarbonization products, ICT equipment, and AI servers both domestically and internationally to SMEs.
+Through a series of cross-border M&As centered on the ASEAN region (SLWL, SLWE, TAKNET, Lumitron), the overseas revenue ratio has expanded to over 60%.
+While 1Q saw revenue declines across all segments and an operating loss driven by a surge in corporate-level expenses, the company maintained its full-year guidance, projecting a 2H-weighted recovery.

-Net Income Attributable to Owners of Parent CompanyNegative JPY 37M— (year-ago: +JPY 27M)— (cumulative 2Q: JPY 100M)Non-controlling interests also recorded a loss of negative JPY 23M
+Net Income Attributable to Owners of Parent CompanyNegative JPY 37M— (year-ago: +JPY 27M)— (1H cumulative plan: JPY 100M)Non-controlling interests also posted a loss of negative JPY 23M

 Company Information